What Is Crazing in Ceramics and How To Prevent It!

 Use Coffee To Check for Cracks

-You can test your dinnerware piece of pottery to see if your glaze is crazed using Coffee.
+You can test your dinnerware or pottery piece to see if your glaze is crazed using Coffee.

-To test: Pour coffee into your ceramic bowl, mug, or plate and let the coffee set overnight.
+To test: Pour coffee into your ceramic bowl, mug, or plate, then let it set overnight.
 If the coffee color sticks, leaving behind an outline of many hairline cracks or several larger cracks, your piece is crazed.

 Is Crazing in Ceramics Bad?